 Modifying APT time allocation requests

-The APT time estimates will be the official time allocation requests to be shown to the TAC panels and ultimately used in planning and scheduling for accepted proposals.
+The APT time estimates will be the official time allocation requests shown to the TAC panels and ultimately used in planning and scheduling for accepted proposals.
 The only exception identified to date is that certain target of opportunity proposals may need to specify proposed observations where the details are unknown at the time of the initial submission.
 In this or any other special case that may arise, APT provides the ability to specify a different proposed allocation for the proposal on the proposal information cover page, followed by the opening of a text box for the user to provide an explanation.
 It is expected that this option will be used extremely infrequently and only for such special cases.

 How to improve the efficiency of JWST programs

 Because of the pre-configured sequences of activities associated with APT observation templates for a given instrument/observing modes, users have limited options for modifying the sequence of observing activities and total overheads.
-The largest contribution to JWST observing overheads are the number of major slews associated with a JWST program, and the activities associated with each visit (including initial slews, guide star acquisitions, mechanism motions, frame resets, small angle maneuvers and visit clean-up activities).
-Programs which minimize the number of major slew and the number of visits will typically achieve a higher efficiency (science time/total time) than programs with large numbers of slews and visits.
+The largest contribution to JWST observing overheads are the number of major slews associated with a JWST program, and the activities associated with each visit (including initial slews, guide star acquisitions, mechanism motions, frame resets, small angle maneuvers, and visit clean-up activities).
+Programs that minimize the number of major slew and the number of visits will typically achieve a higher efficiency (science time/total time) than programs with large numbers of slews and visits.

 To the extent possible, select targets that can schedule together.
 Smart accounting tries to gather observations that can schedule together and thus reduce the major slew charges.
 This is the largest overhead reduction that APT can assess, and so the more grouped the proposed observations are, the more the reduction in overhead gained.

 Pay attention to the visit splitting distance reported by APT.
 For the most part, users specify observations in APT, and APT then decides on the splitting of the observations into visits (i.e., the “scheduling units”).
-The visit splitting distance assumed by APT is tied to the galactic latitude of each target because the density of potential guide stars drops off away from the galactic plane.
+The visit splitting distance assumed by APT is tied to the Galactic latitude of each target because the density of potential guide stars drops off away from the Galactic plane.

 A specific example where this might come into consideration would be NIRCam or MIRI imaging mosaics.
 The fields of view of these instruments are large enough that each new tile of the mosaic may be a separate visit.
 Depending on the size of the mosaic (i.e., the number of tiles), the size of the object or field to be observed, and the visit splitting distance reported for a given observation, it may be possible to adjust the amount of overlap in the mosaic tiles so that their separation is less than the visit splitting distance.
 If so, then APT can observe more than one tile in a given visit and thus reduce the total number of visits (and guide star acquisitions) required.
-Any user crafting dither patterns for their observation may also want to consider the step sizes of any larger dither steps and whether they drive extra visits unnecessarily.

 A special case of this idea would be an observation of a target group.
 If one has a set of target positions that are so close together that they could be scheduled within a single visit, the overheads for that set of observations can be greatly reduced from what would otherwise be estimated.
-Since a typical visit splitting distance is of order 30"–60", this is indeed a special case (perhaps a set of closely spaced IFU pointings, for example).
+Since a typical visit splitting distance is of order 30"–80", this is indeed a special case (perhaps a set of closely spaced IFU pointings, for example).
 Not only would such a set only require a single major slew, but a single guide star acquisition (and possibly target acquisition) would be needed.
-See the JWST APT targets article for more details on target groups.
+See the APT Targets article for more details on target groups.